-We take pride in demonstrating consistently strong academic performance on yearly Orthopaedic In Training Examinations (OITE) and with a 100% ABOS part 1 pass rate.
+We take pride in demonstrating consistently strong academic performance on yearly Orthopaedics In-Training Examinations (OITE) and with a 100% ABOS part 1 pass rate.
 This is, in part, due to our comprehensive didactic lecture series.
-Weekly didactic conferences are protected time from clinical activity for all residents, including interns on non-orthopaedic rotations (this means you are excused from general surgery team rounds).
+Weekly didactic conferences are protected time from clinical activity for all residents, including interns on non-orthopedic rotations (this means you are excused from general surgery team rounds).

 Here is a brief overview of our current curriculum and conference structure.

 - Weekends (Absolutely NO Conference)